Muzietto/BeckmanStateMonad/README.md

 The repository features the following applications:
 - Manual Labeling of the tree, without use of the monad
-- Monadic Labeling of the tree, using the state monad - the attempt at using StateMonad.UNIT failed (*) and StateMonads are created explicitly composing their s2scp functions as lambdas
+- Monadic Labeling of the tree, using the state monad - the attempt at using StateMonad.UNIT failed (*) and monads are created explicitly composing their s2scp functions as lambdas
 - RollDice, a simple composition of state monads created from scratch
 - attempt at demonstrating the three monad laws in the case of this implementation - some problems still on the way